August 12, 2020

 The Washington Post report analyzed more than 2,000 homes and suggested that for-profit owners of large nursing home chains were mostly the recipients, many with the most shameful and damaging quality ratings.
-Although The Post could not independently verify how the relief payments were spent, elder care advocates say the federal money will instead be used to pad personal pocketbooks and skip out on supporting frontline workers and resident needs during such a disastrous time.
+Although The Post could not independently verify how the relief payments were spent, Elder Neglect Lawyer say the federal money will instead be used to pad personal pocketbooks and skip out on supporting front line workers and resident needs during such a disastrous time.

-If you or someone you love is caught in a possible case of Medical Malpractice, Neglect or Nursing Home Abuse, we welcome your call to have a legal consultation to see if we can help you with your case.
+If you or someone you love is caught in a possible case of Medical Malpractice and Neglect So, We welcome you at our Nursing Home Abuse Attorney in Riverside.
+You can call to have a legal consultation to see if we can help you with your case.
 Contact us at 888-288-0091 or through our website.